python/typeshed/test_cases/README.md

 setting and pyright's
 [`reportUnnecessaryTypeIgnoreComment`](https://github.com/microsoft/pyright/blob/main/docs/configuration.md#type-check-diagnostics-settings)
 setting) to test instances where a type checker *should* emit some kind of error, if the stubs are correct.
-Note that mypy's `--warn-unused-ignores` setting is enabled for the entire subdirectory; however, the pyright setting must be enabled on a per-file basis with
-`# pyright: reportUnnecessaryTypeIgnoreComment=true` at the the top of the file.
+Both settings are enabled by default for the entire subdirectory.

 For more information on using `assert_type` and `--warn-unused-ignores`/`reportUnnecessaryTypeIgnoreComment` to test type